Do you have a long list of outstanding home DIY projects you’re about to tackle? If so, what jobs does your home insurer need to know about?

 In some instances, yes.

 Genuine mishaps such as putting your foot through the ceiling or bursting a water pipe while putting up a picture could be covered under accidental damage.
+But this cover isn’t always automatically included, you may need to pay extra for it.

 There’s a grey area, though.
 Always stick to jobs you’re qualified to do.
 Unfortunately, watching 10 YouTube tutorials on unblocking a drain doesn’t make you a plumber.